GenKawamura/playstation123/README.md

 Playstaitation123 utilizes Docker to run Play Station 1/2/3 emulators.
 The playstation123 is a straightforward command line to allows you to play PS 1/2/3 games on your PC without suffering from many complicated configurations of the emulators.

 Playstation123 has preliminarily built the Playstation Docker images onto DockerHub.
 So, one can play and enjoy Play Station Emulators without any in-depth knowledge.
-What users need is running Docker.
+What users need is to love Play Station Games and to run Docker.